GtkWidget is the base class all widgets in GTK derive from.

 - public void set_vexpand_set (bool @set)

-Sets whether the vexpand flag (see
+Sets whether the vexpand flag will be used.

 - public void set_visible (bool visible)